Nischay2312/Nischay2312.github.io/_posts/2023-07-31-Teensy-MP3-WAV-Player.md

 - Add a volume control.
 - Add a shuffle mode.
 - Random track selection.
 - Fix Audio crackling issue.
-(This is because the wires are close to each other and there is no ground plane, I was able to fix it by [_shielding the wires with aluminium foil_](https://youtu.be/QoS3pGtNgLM), but I need a more permanent solution.)
+(This is because the I2S audio wires are long and close to each other and there is no ground plane around them so we are getting interference.
+I was able to fix it by [_shielding the wires with aluminium foil_](https://youtu.be/QoS3pGtNgLM), but I need a more permanent solution.)

+Thank You for reading this post.
+If you have any questions, please feel free to ask them in the comments section below.